 During minibreak, I went to Paris and sat on something sharp, which led to an infection.
-I had to go to the doctor, of course, but it wasn’t the same as a traditional American clinic.
+I had to go to the doctor, but it wasn’t the same as a traditional American clinic.

 UK doctors offices feel like being in an office that just so happens to have medical equipment in it.